BOISE LISTED WITHIN “TOP 10 PLACES TO LIVE”

 Forty-five percent of teh3 sales in August of 2011 were distressed—up 3% from the previous month.
 Distressed sales (bank owned property, HUD and short sales) continue to hinder market performance yet these types of homes for sale are no longer the majority!

-The average days on market for homes sold in August was 81 which is down from 90 days last year at this time.
+The average days for houses for sale in New Tecumseth, Ontario and for homes sold in August was 81 which is down from 90 days last year at this time.
 Another improvement.
 Pending sales (homes which have an offer to purchase accepted by both the buyer and seller) decreased 6% from July yet there is an average pending sales number of 900 at the end of the last 3 months—another sign of the extensive recovery at hand.

 The amount of homes for sale and available at the end of August fell below 2,500 units for the 1st time since March of 2006 while the percentage of active distressed homes for sale increased almost 2 percent from June to 35%.
 All of this said, in Ada County there are 4 months of property inventory and historically this exemplifies a “seller’s market”.
 The pricing category containing the least supply are homes priced fewer than 119K in which there is just 3 months of inventory available.
 However, consumption of inventory is increasing in all price ranges.